Communications breakdown left authorities in the dark and residents without alerts amid Maui fire

-Communications problems were also encountered by the Hawaiian Electric Company, with officials unable to confirm that power lines were de-energized until well after flames had caused widespread damage, the report from the Hawaii Attorney General said.
+Communications problems were also encountered with the Hawaiian Electric Company, with power and emergency workers unable to confirm that power lines were de-energized until well after flames had caused widespread damage, the report from the Hawaii Attorney General's office said.

 It was the second of two major assessments out this week about the deadliest U.S. wildfire in a century.
 A report released Tuesday by the Western Fire Chiefs Association detailed the challenges facing the Maui Fire Department during the unprecedented series of blazes, including one that killed 101 people in the historic town of Lahaina.

-Attorney General Anne Lopez presented the latest report at a news conference along with Steve Kerber, vice president of the Fire Safety Research Institute.
+Attorney General Anne Lopez presented the latest report along with Steve Kerber, vice president of the Fire Safety Research Institute.

 "When Attorney General Lopez contacted us, clearly we were paying a lot of attention to what was going on in Lahaina and really had the same question that she had.
 How is it possible that something like this could happen?"
 Kerber said.

+"We’re going to continue this investigation, and we will follow it wherever it leads,” Lopez said.

+The federal Bureau of Alcohol, Tobacco, Firearms and Explosives is also investigating, and its report, expected to pinpoint cause, will come out before the one-year anniversary.

-The new report said that five days before the flames broke out, meteorologists warned that strengthening winds resulting from a hurricane south of Hawaii could create an extreme risk of wildfires on Aug.
-8. “Confidence in the development of critical fire weather conditions this many days away is quite rare, and we believe that this warrants a heads up to you,” a National Weather Service forecaster said in an email to fire contacts Aug.
+The report released Wednesday says that five days before the flames broke out, meteorologists warned that strengthening winds resulting from a hurricane south of Hawaii could lead to extreme wildfire risk Aug.
+8. "Confidence in the development of critical fire weather conditions this many days away is quite rare, and we believe that this warrants a heads up to you," a National Weather Service forecaster said in an email to fire contacts Aug.
 3.

-The day of the fire, the wind-driven flames traveled at the “incredibly fast” rate of about a mile in 90 minutes, according to Kerber.
+Kerber described complex and “incredibly fast” fires with flames traveling at a rate of about a mile in 90 minutes.

 The Maui Emergency Management Agency had posted to Facebook on Aug.
 6 about a "serious fire and damaging wind threat" due to dry conditions as Hurricane Dora passed.